ionic-team/stencil-site/src/docs/components/properties.md

 ## Prop options

-The `@Prop(opts?: PropOptions)` decorator accepts an optional argument to specify certain option, such as the `mutability`, the name of the DOM attribute or if the value of the property should or shouldn't be reflected into the DOM.
+The `@Prop(opts?: PropOptions)` decorator accepts an optional argument to specify certain options, such as the `mutability`, the name of the DOM attribute or if the value of the property should or shouldn't be reflected into the DOM.

 ```tsx
 export interface PropOptions {